node-red/cookbook.nodered.org/http/parse-json-response.md

 ### Solution

-The <code class="node">HTTP Request</code> node will return a the body of a JSON response in the `msg.payload` as a string by default.
+The <code class="node">HTTP Request</code> node will return the body of a JSON response in the `msg.payload` as a string by default.
 Change the `Return` configuration of this node to `a parsed JSON object` to parse the JSON response in the `msg.payload` that can be easily accessed by downstream nodes.